rohit7nkuamr/fit-4-existence/README.md

-# Fit 4 Existence - Medical Care Website
+# Fit 4 Existence - Medical Website

-A modern, responsive website for Fit 4 Existence, a medical care service specializing in pain management and home visits.
+A modern, responsive website for Fit 4 Existence, a medical service provider specializing in pain management and personalized care.

 ## Features

 - Modern, responsive design
-- Service showcase
-- Doctor profiles section
-- Testimonials/reviews section
-- Contact form
+- Interactive UI elements with animations
+- Sections for services, about us, doctor profiles, testimonials, and contact
 - Mobile-friendly navigation
+- Optimized for performance

 ## Tech Stack